 ARTICLE XVIII.
-The two offices shall, by mutual consent, establish lations. detailed regulations for carrying those articles into execution, and they may modify such regulations, in like manner, from time to time, as the exigencies of the service may require.
+The two offices shall, by mutual consent, establish detailed regulations for carrying these articles into execution, and they may modify such regulations, in like manner, from time to time, as the exigencies of the service may require.

-ARTICLE XIX.
-This convention shall take effect at a time to be when this convention to take fixed by common accord of the two administrations, and shall continue in effect. force until terminated by mutual agreement or otherwise, until one year from the date when one office shall have notified the other of its desire to terminate it.
+This convention shall take effect at a time to be ARTICLE XIX. fixed by common accord of the two administrations, and shall continue in effect. force until terminated by mutual agreement or otherwise, until one year from the date when one office shall have notified the other of its desire to terminate it.